BDesselle/web-auth-sprint/README.md

 - [ ] What is the purpose of using _sessions_?

+  to store data persistantly in the users browser

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+  it hashes them, a form of encodeing, that makes it very very hard for someone to read a password even if they do get a hold of it.

 - [ ] What does bcrypt do to slow down attackers?

+  it takes a lot of time to hash a password (relitively), let alone to unhash it without the secret.

 - [ ] What are the three parts of the JSON Web Token?

+  the header, payload, and signature.

 ## Minimum Viable Product